Copepods Through the Lens of Chemistry

 Figure 14: a) General Molecular Structure of Carotenoids, b) Common Carotenes and Xanthophylls found in Nature.
 (Adapted from Maoka, 2020).

 The carotenoid we are interested in is a xanthophyll known as: Astaxanthin depicted in Figure 14 which contains end groups that are hydrophilic and nine conjugated double bonds.
-How it is formed through bioconversion is not clear but there is a proposed mechanism as depicted in Figure 15.
+How it is formed through bioconversion is not clear but there is a proposed mechanism as depicted in Fig. 15.
 It is also important to note that yellow pigments such as zeaxanthin or lutein are more commonly found within copepods’ various diets over red pigments.
 For that reason, they are oxidized to convert to astaxanthin through an enzyme known as ketolase (Weaver et al., 2018).

 Figure 15:Proposed mechanism on how Astaxanthin is formed within animals.
 (Weaver et al., 2018).